jedypod/gamut-compress/README.md

 `git clone git@github.com:jedypod/gamut-compress.git`

+## Documentation
+For more information about [how the it works](/docs/gamut-compress-algorithm.md) and [how to use it](/docs/gamut-compress-documentation.md), please check out the [documentation](/docs).

 ## About
 Written by Jed Smith with [tons of help](https://community.acescentral.com/t/rgb-saturation-gamut-mapping-approach-and-a-comp-vfx-perspective) from the [ACES Gamut Mapping Virtual Working Group](https://community.acescentral.com/c/aces-development-acesnext/vwg-aces-gamut-mapping-working-group).

-Also huge thanks to the contributions of @nick-shaw for the initial versions of the DCTL and Matchbox implementations, and to Jacob Danell for the first version of the Fuse implementation.
+Also huge thanks to the contributions of [@nick-shaw](https://github.com/nick-shaw) for the initial versions of the DCTL and Matchbox implementations, and to Jacob Danell for the first version of the Fuse implementation.